bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

 The bisweb version of this file may be found in [web/package.json](../web/package.json).

 The `"main"` field stores a pointer to the Javascript file that will be run when the executable starts.
 This is the base or core process.
-This process then starts a second process (a renderer process) by creating a RenderWindow object.
-This second process (and potentially a third and fourth and fifth and ... if more BrowserWindows are created) is effectively a packaged web browser.
-Let's now take a look at a simplified version of [the main electron file](../web/biselectron.js).
+This process then starts a renderer process by creating a `RenderWindow` object.
+This second process, and potentially a third and fourth and fifth, etc. if more BrowserWindows are created, is effectively a packaged web browser.
+Consider now a simplified version of [the main electron file](../web/biselectron.js).

-We first require some core modules:
+First require some core modules:

      "use strict";
      const electron = require('electron');